-Historically, successful women have run the risk of being characterized as the “quintessential ‘bitch’ who is concerned not at all about others but only about herself”.
+Historically, successful women have run the risk of being characterised as a Queen Bee, the “quintessential ‘bitch’ who is concerned not at all about others but only about herself”.
 Women regarded as successful attract negative reactions that focus primarily on their interpersonal capabilities.
 Meryl Streep’s character in The Devil Wears Prada is often used to illustrate the point.
 The supposed source of the character Streep portrays is Anna Wintour, who is described as having an aloof and demanding personality, earning her the nickname ‘Nuclear Wintour’.
-Closer to home, Peta Credlin is characterized similarly.
+Closer to home, Peta Credlin is characterised similarly.

 While we might all be able to recognize this pattern, up to date research indicates that the sting doesn’t come from women in senior roles.